aadversteeg/deploy-to-azure/README.md

   - `main.parameters.example.json` - Example parameters with values
   - `DEPLOYMENT_GUIDE.md` - Detailed deployment instructions
   - ZIP package with all files
-- The "Deploy to Azure" button automatically uses the latest release

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature-name`)
-3. Make your changes
-4. Test locally: `bicep build main.bicep`
-5. Commit your changes (`git commit -m 'Add some feature'`)
-6. Push to the branch (`git push origin feature/your-feature-name`)
-7. Submit a pull request

-The validate workflow will automatically check your Bicep template for errors.

 ## Workflow Status